QED-92/cyber-security/modules/sql-injections/sql-injections.md

 There are two types of In-band SQL injections:

-- Union based SQL injection
+- Union based
-- Error based SQL injection
+- Error based

 Blind SQL injections do not return output directly on the front-end.
 SQL logic must be utilized to infer the output character by character based on application behavior.